HASH32/ruby-tricks/README.md

 ```

-### install-script-vm
+### install-rubydev

-A single script to set a rails dev environment up and running in Ubuntu.
+A single script to set a rails dev environment up and running in Ubuntu (or a Debian based OS).

 ### aws-sdk s3 upload test